ssi-dk/CD-MRG-metabolomics_summerschool_2023/README.md

 ## Data

-Metabolomics mass spectrometry data are publicly available in the open .mzML/.mzXML format at: [MSV000092389](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=c0f3e5587cb54a01ba5782ff7a442249)
+Metabolomics mass spectrometry data are publicly available in the open .mzML format at: [MSV000092389](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=c0f3e5587cb54a01ba5782ff7a442249).

 As a student you will be divided into two groups.
 Group 1 will be working with skin samples collected from the forehead, whereas Group 2 will work on skin samples collected from the forearm.
 Both groups will be investigating whether their respective skin samples could be suitable for non-invasive drug monitoring by comparing them to the plasma samples.
 The instructor team will be be working with skin samples collected from the upper back.